Your Guide to a Mountain Wedding in Colorado

 Often limited to just the couple or a handful of loved ones, this style of celebration is perfect for people who think they don’t want a wedding at all.
 It’s for true outdoor lovers, the ones who would rather sleep in a tent than check into a luxury hotel (hello, kindred spirit).

-Carry everything in and out, including trash, food scraps, florals, signage, and props
+Packing out everything you bring in, including trash, food scraps, florals, signage, and any small details

-Keep groups small and voices low, especially in busy or shared spaces
+Keeping the group small and voices low, especially in busy areas

 What to Bring